ariga/atlas/doc/md/guides/deploying/k8s-flux.md

   name: flux-system
 ```

-`.spec.healthChecks` in this manifest is used to refer to resources for which the Flux
+In this manifest, `.spec.healthChecks` is used to refer to resources for which the Flux
 controller will perform health checks.
 This is used to determine the rollout status of
 deployed workloads and the `Ready` status of custom resources.